RuiHuangNUS/MARS-FTCC/README.md

 1. More control authority – Improved robustness against unit faulty
 2. Improved trajectory tracking performance

-## 2 How to Cooperative Fault Tolerance?
+## 2 How to Fault-Tolerant Cooperative Control?
 ### 2.1 Fault Tolerance (propeller)

 We Calculate the optimal configuration with maximum remaining control authority using controllability margin (CM)